 If you’re in ChexSystems or EWS find a new account at banks in Arizona that don’t use ChexSystems.

-According to a FDIC national survey Arizona’s unbanked households grew to 12.8% in 2013.
+A 2019 FDIC study found that more than 24 percent of Arizonians are unbanked or underbanked.
 Get back into banking and stop wasting money at check cashing stores.